Creating your own config files

 This is where we define what we want our model to treat as features

-A feature object in the JSON file array of features
+A feature object in the JSON file array of features is required to have fields of:

-- The actual technical value being used
+tech- The actual technical value being used

-- The given name to refer to this object
+name- The given name to refer to this object

 - A name in

-should always start with either aT_
+featuresshould always start with either aT_orD_

 Common Questions: